 trade or commerce includes any business or professional activity (whether or not carried on for profit).

-7. Meaning of consumer
+7. Term used: consumer

 (1) In this Act (other than Part 3 and the Australian Consumer Law (WA)) —

 consumer means —

 (a) a person who purchases or takes on hire or lease, or is a potential purchaser or hirer or lessee of, or borrows money for the purpose of purchasing, goods otherwise than for resale or letting on hire or leasing; or